 After downloading an unzipping the .exe file, run the program.
 You'll see a welcome window where you need to click "OK" or press "Enter".
 The initial step is to benchmark the hardware.
 This will take about 10-12 minutes, but you can stop the benchmark whenever you like.

 The next step is to acquire some quality word lists via the Hash Suite Downloader (press alt+d+h).
 Next, you will need to extract the hashes.
 This has been described in the LCP recovery process above.
 After this, the NTLM hashes need to be selected and the attacks can be started.
 Note: You may need to try multiple attacks to finally crack the password for your user or admin account.

-As you can see, there are a variety of software applications and programs that you can use to recover passwords.
+As you can see, there are a variety of software applications and programs that you can use to recover lost Windows passwords.
 Some of them are a little harder to use than others, but all of them are extremely popular and are being actively used by millions of Windows users around the world.
-All of these five utilities have their advantages and disadvantages, as you just saw.
+All of these utilities have their advantages and disadvantages, as you just saw.
 Some of them are fast, but complex.
 Others are simple, but limited by functionality.
 Depending on your exact situation, however, you should be able to choose at least one that works for you.

 Update on May 27, 2019: If the password can't be reset via above free suggestions, then it worth giving a try on PassCue for Windows, another great software for Windows password recovery in 2019.